How to Plant, Care and Prune Cotinus coggygria, commonly known as Smoketree, Smoke Bush Or Wig Tree

 The C. ‘Flame’ is a smaller bushy shrub with purple-pink flower clusters and leaves that give a fiery display of reds and oranges in autumn.

 The most important concern should be that it should not be planted in very wet soils that could cause root rot.
-To ensure this does not happen, good drainage is essential.
+To ensure this does not happen, ensure good drainage when planting.

 Propagating Smoketree / Smoke Bush